Regulated entertainment and exemptions

 - at a charge with the intention of making a profit

-The penalty for allowing entertainment that is not authorised by your premises licence is a maximum fine of £20,000 and/or a six month prison sentence.
+The penalty for allowing entertainment that is not authorised by your premises licence is a potential unlimited fine and/or a six month prison sentence.

 Licensing Act 2003 has widened the definition of regulated entertainment and any direct profit made by the club by hiring a function room would be classed as regulated entertainment.
 If you hold private events several times a year where a function room is hired by the general public you will need to apply for a grant for a premises licence or use the facility of temporary event notices.